giovannitamanini/giovannitamanini/README.md

 ## About me 🔍

 Hello, I'm Giovanni!
-I'm currently seeking a position in the technology sector (internship or junior) as a backend developer.
-I am constantly striving to enhance my hard/soft skills through courses and training on various platforms and in the course of Systems Analysis and Development at UniSENAI-SC.
-Currently, I am in the 4th period of graduation and expected to graduate by the end of 2024.
+My current focus is on securing a position in the technology sector, preferably as an intern or junior backend developer.
+I am dedicated to continuous improvement, constantly honing my hard and soft skills through courses and training across various platforms.
+Currently, I am pursuing a degree in Systems Analysis and Development at UniSENAI-SC, and I’m currently in the 4th period of my studies.
+My anticipated graduation date is by the end of 2024.

 ## Skills 🚀
 ![Java](https://img.shields.io/badge/java-%23ED8B00.svg?style=for-the-badge&logo=openjdk&logoColor=white)